 Focus on your value proposition

-• Benefits Over Features: Shift the sales conversation (and your collateral and proposals) from what a product is to how it can solve the customer's problem.
+• Benefits Over Features: Shift the sales conversation (and your sales collateral and proposals) from what a product is to how it can solve the customer's problem.

 • Tailored Solutions: Use the insights from customer profiles to offer messaging and solutions specific to each persona.